microsoft/fast/docs/en/contributing/install.md

 ## Understanding packages

-All packages can be found [here](https://github.com/Microsoft/fast-dna/tree/master/packages).
-Each package includes a `README.md` file at the root that describes how the package can be used.
+All packages can be found in the repository [packages](https://github.com/Microsoft/fast-dna/tree/master/packages) folder.
+Each package includes a `README.md` at its root for documentation.

 ## Dependencies

-Dependencies are purposely limited to simplify the upgrade cycle.
-Due to the constantly changing nature of web technologies, it’s imperative to update more frequently with less friction and without customer impact.
+Dependencies are minimized to simplify upgrade cycles and encourage frequent updates with less friction and reduced impact.